lucas-hub12/lucas-hub12.github.io/src/index.md

 home: true

 heroImage: /images/hero.png
-heroImageDark: /images/hero.png
+heroImageDark: /images/onepiece.webp

-heroText: 'tech blog@cashmallow'
+heroText: 'team blog@lucas12.store'
-title: tech blog
+title: team sunsin

-tagline: cashmallow dev team's technology blog about wanting to contribute to the open source ecosystem
+tagline: Our team is a development team, and just like Luffy aims to become the Pirate King, we aspire to become the Kings of Development.

 actions:
   - text: tech SHARE